drop-stones/im-switch.nvim/README.md

   -- If you want to disable this behavior, set `save_im_events` and `set_previous_im_events` to empty. set_previous_im_events = { "InsertEnter" },

+  -- Options for windows
+  windows = {
     -- Enable this plugin on Windows.
     -- If enabled, input method is inactivated when events in `set_default_im_events` are triggered.
     -- And the previous state of input method is restored when events in `set_previous_im_events` are triggered.
-  -- By default, this plugin is disabled on Windows. windows = true,
+    -- By default, the value is false. enabled = true,
+  },

+  -- Options for mac
+  mac = {
     -- Enable this plugin on Mac.
     -- The following settings is required to enable this plugin on Mac.
-  -- By default, this plugin is disabled on Mac. mac = {
+    -- By default, the value is false. enabled = true,

     -- The input method is set when events in `set_default_im_events` are triggered default_im = "com.apple.inputmethod.XXX",
   },

+  -- Options for linux
+  linux = {
     -- Enable this plugin on Linux.
     -- The following settings is required to enable this plugin on Linux.
-  -- By default, this plugin is disabled on Linux. linux = {
+    -- By default, the value is false. enabled = true,

     -- The input method is set when events in `set_default_im_events` are triggered default_im = "keyboard-us",